Level 3 Certificate in Technical Theatre: Sound, Light and Stage

 Progression

-The Level 3 Certificate in Technical Theatre: Sound, Light and Stage can lead to employment within the theatre industry, as a technician or lead technician.
+The Level 2 Certificate in Technical Theatre Support: Sound, Light and Stage can lead to employment within the theatre industry, as an assistant technician within technical theatre (sound, light and stage).

 Deliver this qualification